 However, Frankl chose not to give up and discovered that no matter what the Nazis did to him, they could not take away his choice to decide how his imprisonment would affect him.
 He found this fundamental principle: Between stimulus and response, we have the freedom to choose (how that stimulus will affect us).

 While imprisoned, Frankl imagined a brighter future free of tyranny.
 A future where he could share the lessons he had learned.
 Through horrid suffering, he nurtured this one freedom, and in doing so, his positive attitude inspired and uplifted fellow prisoners and even some of the guards.

 It is a hard pill to swallow, but, to be effective, you must honestly feel that you are where you are today, because of the choices you made yesterday and the days before that.

 When you use phrases as I cant, he makes me so mad, and if only, you create self-fulfilling prophecies.
 On the other hand, using phrases such as I can, I choose, or I prefer, will manifest change.

 Circle of Concern

 To be proactive, you must take control of your life, including what worries you: This is called the Circle of Concern.
 This circle consists of everything that we are preoccupied with, like health, money, car payments, and so on.
-Inside this circle of concern is another circle, known as the circle of influence: Inside the circle of influence are all the things we have control over.
+Inside this circle of concern is another circle, known as the circle of influence: Inside the circle of influence is all the things we have control over.

 Proactive people focus on things they can change and thus increase there circle of influence.
 And, the larger your circle of influence is, the more effective you will be, and the less time you spend worry about things that will never change anyhow.